Rebound (Eleanor Friedberger album): Musical style

 Rebound has been noted for being more pop-oriented and less rock-oriented than Friedberger's previous work.
 Whereas Friedberger's previous albums employed a live band, much of Rebound is built on a keyboard, drawing comparisons to 1980s pop.
 However, Pitchfork writer Jonah Bromwich argued that the stylistic "shift on Rebound isn't seismic".
-The Chicago Tribune observed that "guitars play a critical role" in many of the album's compositions, while The Independent concluded that "Rebound isn’t a guitar-driven album".
+The Chicago Tribune observed that "guitars play a critical role" in many of the album's compositions, while The Independent concluded that "Rebound isn't a guitar-driven album".
 The album drew stylistic comparisons to Julia Holter, Carly Simon, Laurie Anderson, Yellow Magic Orchestra, and Stereolab.
 The Guardian compared Friedberger's vocals to those of Sparks's Russell Mael.

 "My Jesus Phase" employs synthesizers and a rhythm guitar.
 Both "My Jesus Phase" and "Make Me a Song" have been described as having "bubbling bass lines".
-"Everything" was described by Bromwich as "one of the danciest songs she’s ever recorded", while the Chicago Tribune deemed it to be an outright pop song.
+"Everything" was described by Bromwich as "one of the danciest songs she's ever recorded", while the Chicago Tribune deemed it to be an outright pop song.
 The A.V.
 Club noted that the song employs keyboards to serve as "de facto backup vocals".
 MusicOMH compared the song's style to that of Fleetwood Mac's Tango in the Night.
 Both "Everything" and "Make Me a Song" were classified as electro-pop.
 "In Between Stars," which includes synthesizer chords and "a central sing-song refrain", has been described as initially sounding like a "pop anthem", but ultimately showing itself to be one of the album's "stranger compositions", eventually incorporating a distorted guitar and hand-claps.
 Friedberger called the song her "homage to dark '80s pop", with The Guardian singling out the Eurythmics and Berlin as possible influences.
 MusicOMH compared the song's guitars to those of Lindsey Buckingham.
 The song also drew comparison to Texas.
 "Make Me a Song" was described by Stereogum as "rockabilly-esque".
-"It’s Hard" employs "a creaky rhythm" and "seesaw synths."
-An album review by PopMatters compared the its lead guitar to those of Mike Oldfield and Robert Fripp.
+"It's Hard" employs "a creaky rhythm" and "seesaw synths."
+An album review by PopMatters compared its lead guitar to those of Mike Oldfield and Robert Fripp.